 It takes approximately eight weeks from signature of the Author Agreement to the delivery of your books.
-This includes cover design, typesetting, proofreading and printing.

 Please note that Kazoo uses several third parties for printing, shipping etc. and delays incurred by these suppliers are out of our control.
-However, all our suppliers have been chosen for their professionalism and reliability, and delays are rare.
+However, all our suppliers have been chosen for their professionalism and reliability and delays are rare.

-You can pay electronic transfer or cheque.
+You can pay by electronic transfer or cheque.
 All cheques should be made payable to Kazoo Independent Publishing Services.
 Payment is divided into three instalments – the first on signature of the Author Agreement, the second on completion of design work, and the third before your book goes to print.
 Work will commence as soon as the first payment has cleared.

 Delivery to one address is included.

-You will receive a electronic proof copy (which you can print out, if you prefer to do your final checks on paper) of your book to confirm everything is in place.
-When you have signed off on this, the printing process starts.
 Kazoo standard publishing packages are for of 100 paperback or 100 hardback copies.
 Many authors require additional copies, and we quote for these at the outset so there is a clear price with no hidden additional costs.

 If you have a successful launch, are supplying a local bookshop or a distributor, you may require more copies of your book than you expected.
 We are delighted to supply additional copies at any stage.
 Reprint costs vary depending on the size and specification of your book.